tus/tus-resumable-upload-protocol/protocol.md

 transferred to the new final upload.
 All metadata SHOULD be included in the concatenation request using the `Upload-Metadata` header.

 The Server MAY delete partial uploads after concatenation.
-They MAY however be used multiple times to form a final resource.
+The Client, however, MAY attempt to use a partial upload multiple times.
+The same partial upload MAY be present multiple times in the `Upload-Concat` header in one upload creation request or MAY be used in multiple upload creation requests.

 The Server MUST respond with the `403 Forbidden` status to `PATCH` requests against a final upload URL and MUST NOT modify the final or its partial uploads.